watatomo/tl/enst/idol story/wataru - animal presentation.md

 **Koga:** A dog, obviously.
 I get if ya dunno what *breed* to get, though.

 **Subaru:** Yup!
-Dogs are great~ They're obedient; and they'll keep you in great shape too 'cause you'll need to walk 'em every day.
+Dogs are great~ They're obedient; and they'll keep you in great shape too 'cause you'll need to walk 'em every day☆

 **Nazuna:** Rabbits are just as great!
 They're easy to take care of—and more importantly, they're super cute! ♪